Fixing VBA Compiler Errors: Incompatible Excel Formulas

 End Sub

-Resolving Compiler Errors in Excel VBA
+Resolving Compiler Errors using Excel VBA

 Sub Fixed_Stuff()